-SLO is the answer to the crossword clues
+SLO is often the answer to the crossword clue

 SLO cropped up in two puzzles today, and in the two ways it’s seen most often: as [___-mo replay] and [___-mo]